Do you know which plants are poisonous?

 Kew worked with toxicologists to compile detailed reports on the toxicity of cultivated plants, and following discussions with the Horticultural Trades Association (HTA) and the Royal Horticultural Society, a list of plants that should carry warnings was produced.
 To view this list and the label warnings, see The HTA List of Potentially Harmful Plants (pdf).

 Poisonous Plants – a guide for parents and childcare providers (see above) is the first book to illustrate and describe the toxicity of all the 117 plants on the HTA’s list of potentially harmful plants and includes the HTA’s risk code for each one.

-Cases of suspected poisoning, and questions about the toxicity of plants, are routinely handled by the enquiry service of the Centre for Economic Botany.
+Cases of suspected poisoning, and questions about the toxicity of plants, are routinely handled by the enquiry service of Economic Botany.

 Urgent cases - During weekday office hours we endeavour to provide a telephone advice service for urgent poisoning case enquiries.
 Please telephone Kew's central phone line on 020 8332 5000, stating whether the enquiry concerns a plant or a fungus (mushroom/toadstool).

 Non-urgent cases - We welcome information about plant poisoning cases as very few are formally published.
 If you would like to tell us about a non-urgent recent or old case of plant poisoning following contact with a plant or after eating it, please print out this questionnaire and post it to the address below.
 Any information we receive will be treated in total confidence.